 Educating and engaging residential and business customers on the potential environmental impacts and benefits of the implementation of energy efficiency measures is a foundational element of the Company’s energy efficiency go-to-market strategy and contributes to the environmental responsibility of the Annual Plan.
 Whether in the form of conveying potential environmental benefits of customer recommendations through Home Energy Reports, EnergyWise home energy assessments, or retail marketing initiatives, or by connecting Small Business audits or large C&I customer sales efforts to business customer sustainability initiatives, the Company’s energy efficiency program presence continue to help to support the prominence of environmental issues in customers’ minds.
 In doing so, the Company’s programs continue to link energy savings and efficiency to real and visible benefits for the communities in which their residents and small business reside.

 A final component of the environmental responsibility of the Company’s 2024 Plan is its ongoing efforts in electrification.
-The Company will be continuing its efforts to transition electric resistance heating customers to more efficient heat pumps.
+The Company will be continuing its efforts to transition electric resistance heating customers to more efficient heat pumps, including income eligibleeligible and small business customers.
 The Company will also continue to cooperate and coordinate with the OER and others as the state implements its electrification and decarbonization strategies to reach customers that require fuel switching and are ineligible for RI Energy’s programs.

 6.6 Cost of Annual Plan Compared to the Cost of Energy Supply